rishavvajpayee/rishavvajpayee/README.md

 - 🔭 I’m currently working on **Personel Projects**

-- 🌱 I’m currently learning DJANGO
+- 🌱 I’m currently learning Django and React

 - 👯 I’m looking to collaborate with **creators**